scalableinternetservices/ucsb_website/_slide_src/11_rdbms_scaling.md

 ![Sharding Across Load Balancers](img/sharding_region.png)

-Hostnames (DNS) can be configured to point to the correct load balancer for a given request.
+Host names (DNS) can be configured to point to the correct load balancer for a given request.

 Examples: